jbiatek/BSGRulebook/rulebook.md

 A revealed Cylon player has a modified game turn.

-- Draw 2 Skill cards
+1. Draw 2 Skill cards
     - According to the base game, these can be of any two types.
 In all 3 expansions, this is changed: the two cards must be of *different* types.
     - As a revealed Cylon, your old human Skill set is ignored
-- Movement step:
+2. Movement step:
     - Cylon players may move to Cylon locations, but not human ones
-    - Any "Movement:" action that is available to a Cylon, such as those on Treachery skill cards or on a Cylon Leader's character sheet, may be used during this step instead of moving to a new location
+    - Any Movement action that is available to a Cylon, such as those on Treachery skill cards or on a Cylon Leader's character sheet, may be used during this step instead of moving to a new location
-- Action:
+3. Action:
     - Cylons may use the action listed on their current Cylon location, on their Cylon Leader character sheet, or on Treachery Skill cards, but *not* old human character abilities or other Skill cards.
-- Prepare for Jump:
+4. Prepare for Jump:
     - If a Crisis card was played, resolve the "Prepare for Jump" icon as normal.
     - Skip this step when playing *just* the base game with no expansions whatsoever.
-See the "Caprica" location section below.
+See the "Caprica" location section below for more details.
-- End turn.
+5. End turn.
 Do not draw a Crisis card.
 All players must apply the 10 Skill card hand limit.
 If any resource is at 0 or below, the humans lose.

 #### Cylon Locations